 We are a human-computer interaction research lab contributing new methods, tools, and technologies for creating novel interactive systems and technologies.

 We have a history of building and studying next-generation user interfaces, involving touch, gesture, speech, multi-modal, multi-device interactions, and now virtual, augmented, and mixed reality interfaces.
-When studying these forms of interfaces, our focus is on improving both the designers’ and the end-users’ experience through novel ways of creating and using them.
+When studying these interfaces, our focus is on improving both the designers’ and end-users’ experience through novel ways of creating and using them.

 We thank our sponsors for supporting the research below.

 Our research group is currently pursuing three major research themes:

 - Democratizing XR development: In a series of new systems, we are exploring different ways of enabling designers and domain experts to create new AR/VR experiences without significant training in 3D programming, animation, or modeling.